VincentChalnot/SidusEAVModelBundle/README.md

             singleton: <boolean> # If true, the family will have only one instance accessible through DataRepository::getInstance
             parent: <familyCode> # When specified, the family will inherits its configuration
             data_class: <PhpClass> # Can be used with single table inheritance to declare specific business logic in a dedicated class
+            options: <array> # generic options that can be used by business logic/external libraries
             attributes: # Required
                 - <attributeCode>
                 - <attributeCode>